recommenders-team/recommenders/tests/README.md

 ## Test infrastructure using AzureML

 AzureML is used to run the existing unit, smoke and integration tests.
-AzureML benefits include being able to run the tests in parallel, managing the compute environment by automatically turning it on/off, scaling, automatic logging of artifacts from test runs and more.
+AzureML benefits include being able to run the tests in parallel, managing the compute environment by automatically turning it on/off, automatic logging of artifacts from test runs and more.
 GitHub is used as a control plane to configure and run the tests on AzureML.

 In the following figure we show a workflow on how the tests are executed via AzureML: